A good relationship with your lawyer will lead to a better result and will save you money.

 Yes, absolutely.
 First, keep in mind that the lawyer and the lawyer’s staff have a duty of confidentiality.
 They cannot reveal what you told them in confidence.
 Be candid.
 You do not want your lawyer to be ill prepared, and a surprised lawyer is an ill prepared lawyer.
 Your lawyer should have no surprises.

-If there are bad facts, like a sexual involvement outside of the marriage, it is important to tell your lawyer.
+If there are bad facts, it is important to tell your lawyer.
 When a major business (or for that matter a government) has bad news, and they know that sooner or later the truth will come out, they come out with the bad news first, but put their own spin on it.
 It is the same in divorce litigation.
-Your lawyer can put the best spin on negative evidence if your lawyer knows about it early on.
+Your lawyer is best prepared to address negative evidence if your lawyer knows about it early on.

 Lying to your lawyer as to matters such as assets and income usually will back fire because the other side, through discovery (investigation), will probably learn the true facts, but your initial lie will have a significant impact on your credibility.